 - put you in touch with other families living with the same muscle-wasting condition, who can tell you about their experiences

 - tell you about – and help you get – the services, equipment and support you’re entitled to.

-If you would like your GP or other health professional to have more information about the Limb-girdle muscular dystrophies, we have some relevant materials.
+If you would like your GP or other health professionals to have more information about the Limb-girdle muscular dystrophies, we have some relevant materials.
 We’ve developed an online training module for GPs, as well as one for physiotherapists working with adults with muscle-wasting conditions.
 Contact our helpline or email us to find out more.

 Version 3 / Date published: November 2007/ Original author: The clinical neuromuscular team at the Institute of Genetic Medicine, Newcastle upon Tyne, incorporating the National Specialised Commissioning Team service for the limb girdle muscular dystrophies.
 Clinical neuromuscular team at Newcastle upon Tyne: Professor K.M.D.
 Bushby MD FRCP, Professor of Neuromuscular Genetics; Professor V. Straub MD, Professor of Neuromuscular Genetics; Professor H. Lochmuller MD, Professor of Experimental Myology; Dr M. Eagle, Consultant Physiotherapist; Dr M. Guglieri, Senior Research Associate, Honorary Consultant Geneticist; L. Hastings, Neuromuscular Nurse Specialist; A. Sarkozy, Specialty Doctor in Neuromuscular Genetics/ Updated: March 2012/ Registered Charity No. 205395 and Registered Scottish Charity No. SC039445